xuehaouwa/Fashion-MNIST/README.md

 |  v3_da  | 30.076234M |           :heavy_check_mark:           |  94.39%  |    889.963    |   1.215   |
 | v3_da_2 | 30.076234M |           :heavy_check_mark:           |  94.55%  |   1189.720    |   1.223   |

+Note the training and test time are benchmarked using a GTX-1080 GPU.
+Training time is the total time of all epochs.

 Training Process of the above listed models:

 - During training, the learning rate will be dropped with a factor of 0.3 at epoch 40.